 All the iconic stuff we all know and love is here and just like the portable version I’m happy to tell that in this department they’ve done it spades.

-So having said that, my initial impression as I got to sink some good hours into this game, to those who are coming back from the PlayStation Portable 2011 days, the RPG elements that we were used to before feels somewhat toned down here, almost that I could say that it is non-existent.
+So having said that, my initial impression as I got to sink some good hours into this game, to those who are coming back from the PlayStation Portable 2011 days, the RPG elements that we were used to before feels somewhat toned down here, almost to a point that I feel the mechanic ain’t even there.
 Though I said it is toned-down, for the new players coming in there are still a lot to take in and digest in this game at the start… And the user interface really doesn’t help much in understanding what you need to do.
-Good thing the tutorial does its job at a somewhat brisk pace.
+Good thing the tutorial does its job to a certain extent.

 Like what was said earlier, Dissidia NT now has you battling with a party.
 The main struggle new players might encounter at first is the cumbersome targeting system, there are now a lot more variables to watch out for.
 Crucial getting into this game is mastering your map awareness and swapping targets on the fly, not to mention that you must also pay attention on who’s targeting who.
 For those coming in new here, you might be initially overwhelmed so best keep that in mind.
 And oh yeah… I didn’t like those targeting arcs, it was ok in Final Fantasy 11 but in a fast-paced game like this one it kind of ruins the aesthetics of the game, well at least for me.

-Somewhat new to the series are the games “classes”.
-Vanguards are obviously the tanks who can take up massive amounts of damage, assassins are quick and technical fighters while marksman characters feel like the wild cards that can turn the tide of the game because of their variability.
-So aside from the lock-on system, you should also pay attention to team composition and synergy because it is really crucial.
+Somewhat new to the series are the game’s “classes”.
+Vanguards, which are obviously the tanks who can soak up massive amounts of damage, Assassins are quick and technical fighters while Marksman characters are the main damage-dishers.
+So aside from the lock-on system, you should also pay attention to team composition and synergy because it is really crucial to victory.
+You can’t just fancy your way into battle with similar classes, the game is designed that you should really mix things up.

 Its weird to say that although I mentioned that the game, while taking a step forward in giving the system a fresh paint with its 3v3 class battles and a somewhat toned-down system from the original… At the same time it took two steps back with adding unnecessary complexity because of its muddled auto-aiming and daunting in-fight menu system.

-I also took some time testing out the games online mode and I was left disappointing because it was riddled with severe lag issues.
+I also took some time testing out the game’s online mode and I was left disappointed because it was riddled with lag.
 To be fair, at the time of writing this the PlayStation Network is having some server problems on their end, but at the same time I was playing this I was also playing Monster Hunter and Dragonball FighterZ and I did not encounter such problems as they played really smoothly.
 Hopefully a future patch could fix this issue.

 If you can bear all the glaring flaws I mentioned and approach this as a fanboy who loves his Final Fantasy fluff, Dissidia Final Fantasy NT might be for you.
 I really wanted to love this game, but for some reason this toned-down experience makes me wanting to play the Portable version again and see what they could have harvested from there.
 Because I really thought they really had something going on in the original.